ArevaloBrandon115/object_label/README.md

 ### Assets/Scripts/ObjectSelection:

-This controls the Highlighing, the buttons, the arrow pointing to the part
+This controls the Highlighing, the buttons, the arrow pointing to the object
   - HighlighingObject
   - ISelectionResponse
   - SelectionManager